juang0nzal3z/EarCV/README.rst

 	    Valid file path to image to be color corrected.
 Accepted formats: 'tiff', 'jpeg', 'bmp', 'png'.

 	reff_name: array-like
-	    Valid file path to refference image to be used as ground truth for color correction.
+	    Valid file path to reference image to be used as ground truth for color correction.
 Accepted formats: 'tiff', 'jpeg', 'bmp', 'png'.

 	debug: bool
 	    If true, print output proof images.